NarendraReddyKoonam/IPL_Analytics_With_Python-streamlit/README.md

-# IPL_Analytics_With_Python-streamlit
+# Streamlit
 IPL Data Analytics using python + streamlit

-Data was downloaded from kaggle , ipl data set containing two different csv files

-One has the matches data other has the ball to ball data of each match
+Data was downloaded from kaggle , ipl data set containing two csv files One has the matches data other has the ball to ball data of each match

-Using pandas analysed the data from the files and Visualized using streamlit
+Using pandas analysed the data from the files .